What is Facilities Management Custodial Services doing in response to the COVID-19 pandemic?

 What cleaning products is FM Custodial using to protect against COVID-19?

-Custodians use EPA-approved and CDC-recommended chemicals to disinfect surfaces on campus.
+Custodians use CDC-recommended chemicals from the EPA's "List N" to disinfect surfaces on campus.
 These products include:

 - Alpha HP Disinfectant Cleaner (EPA Registration Number 70627-62; aka "Phato")